OpenWIS/openwis-documentation/_minutes/2017-03-20-OpenWIS-Technical-Committee.md

                         2. DW - Icons built from keywords and topics.
                     28. **Metadata Options**
                         1. DW - It's not clear how _owners_ and _groups_ work when managing metadata.
                         2. DW - You can create a child group, but that wouldn't work for other GISCs.
 This is why we need parent/child in the WMO metadata model.
-WE should switch that feature off until we have that.
+We should switch that feature off until we have that.
                         3. DW - Can transfer ownership eg: _institutional_.
                 3. **Admin Page**
                     1. DW - The summary on the right hand side is similar to OpenWISv3 but it is broken down further.